knope-dev/knope/docs/src/content/docs/recipes/convert-to-monorepo.md

 For example, when Knope switched to a monorepo, the code for `knope` moved from the root of the repository to `crates/knope`.
 What's important from Knope's perspective is where the [`versioned_files`](/reference/config-file/packages#versioned_files) and [`changelog`](/reference/config-file/packages#changelog) are located.

 ## Step 2: Update `knope.toml`

 Replace the `package` section with a `packages.<package-name>` section in `knope.toml`.
-This section is configured identically to the `package` section, so the only thing that needs to change is the path to `versioned_files` and `changelog`.
+This section works identically to the `package` section, so the only thing that needs to change is the path to `versioned_files` and `changelog`.

 Again, using Knope's own transformation as an example: